Shamsear/ssleague1/render_deployment_checklist.md

 4. Environment variables (missing or incorrect values)

 Your app is well-configured for deployment.
 The main things to watch for are:
-- Ensure VAPID keys are added to environment variables
 - Monitor the database initialization process during build
 - Verify all dependencies install correctly